c0m4r/up/README.md

 php composer.phar update
 ```

-3. HTTP Server or PHP-FPM must have write access to `i` and `logs`.
+3. HTTP Server or PHP-FPM must have write access to the `i` and `logs`.

 Example for nginx: